Strategy11/formidable-forms/readme.txt

 Since Formidable is not your average WordPress form plugin, this feature list is going to be very long.
 Read through it, or just install the most powerful WordPress form maker.
 Your choice :)

 * <a href="https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Online drag and drop form builder</a>.
 Build everything from a contact form or email form to a price calculator or complex online form.
-Make awesome forms the easy way with a simple WordPress drag and drop form maker.
+Make awesome quiz forms, calculators, and online forms the easy way with a simple WordPress drag and drop form maker.
 You don't have to be a code ninja.
 * <a href="https://formidableforms.com/features/display-form-data-views/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Display form data with Views</a>.
 Other WordPress form builder plugins only let you collect data.
 Formidable lets you format, filter, and display form submissions in Formidable Views to turn forms into solutions.
 Think job boards, event calendars, business directories, ratings systems, management solutions, and pretty much anything else you can come up with.
 * <a href="https://formidableforms.com/features/dynamically-add-form-fields/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Repeating field groups (repeaters)</a>.
 Allow visitors to add sets of fields on the fly.
 This is great for a registration form, application, calculator, or email form.
 * <a href="https://formidableforms.com/features/wordpress-multiple-file-upload-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Drag and drop multiple file upload forms</a>.
 Easily upload documents, files, photos, and music, with any number of files.
 This is great for a job application form (resumes), WordPress User Profile Form (avatars), or get a quote form.